nationalarchives/da-ayr-webapp/README.md

     docker compose up --build

-This will build and run the Django app available at `http://localhost:8000` and the Keycloack server available at `http://keycloack:8080`, alias for `http://localhost:8000`.
+This will build and run the Django app available at `http://localhost:8000` and the Keycloak server available at `http://keycloak:8080`, alias for `http://localhost:8000`.
 If you are running the app for the first time you will need to run migrations beforehand.

     make migrate

-## Keycloack setup
+## Keycloak setup

-Login to Keycloack using your admin credentials.
+Login to Keycloak using your admin credentials.

 ### Create ayr realm
 - From the admin panel create a new realm called `ayr`.